judyboon/blog/_posts/2017-07-15-the-bridge-between-DNN-HMM.markdown

 1. Train a DNN/HMM based on a labeled data set, e.g. TIMIT

-2. Perform a Viterbi alignment to a test data set to find a its state sequence using the estimated $p(f_t | x_t)$
+2. Perform a Viterbi alignment to a test data set to find best state sequence using the estimated $p(f_t | x_t)$

-3. Use the estimated state sequence to train another DNN
+3. Use the best state sequence to train another DNN

 4. Repeat step 2 and 3 until convergence

+# Conclusion

+In this blog I have learned how the DNN is used in an HMM learning framework in speech recognition tasks.
+There is still a missing connection between how HMM models in unit level (e.g. phone) is used to estimate the text script given a audio input.
+In [^ref1] a method called **level building HMM** was mentioned.
+Probably will be the topic for my next blog.

-Some references [^ref1], [^ref2], [^ref3], [^ref4]
+# Some references

-[^ref1]: A tutorial on hidden Markov models and selected applications in speech recognition
+[^ref1]: Lawrance R Rabiner, *A tutorial on hidden Markov models and

-[^ref2]: An introduction to hybrid HMM/Connectionist continuous speech recognition
+    selected applications in speech recognition*, 1989

+[^ref2]: Nelson Morgan and Herve Bourlard, *Connectionist speech
+    recognition: a hybrid approach*, 2012

-[^ref3]: Deep neural networks for acoustic modeling in speech recognition
+[^ref3]: Geoffrey Hinton *et. al* *Deep neural networks for acoustic

-[^ref4]: From HMMs to segment models: a unified view of stochastic modeling for speech recognition
+    modeling in speech recognition*, 2012